matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr02/README.md

+# Internship Sheet 2 - Docker + Miniwhoami (local desktop)

-### NOTE: where applicable throughout this project, I added my user name "migbin2s/" as a convenient naming convention for my docker images.
+## NOTE: where a naming convention was not specified throughout this project, I added my user name "migbin2s/" as a convenient naming convention for my docker images.

 # Task 1 - Install Docker and Docker-Compose:
   `apt install docker`